PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

 1. Using the Azure CLI extension for k8sconfiguration, link connected cluster to personal git repository.
 Provide this configuration a name cluster-config, instruct the agent to deploy the operator in the cluster-config namespace, and give the operator cluster-admin permissions.

-2. Run the following command
+2. Run the following command:
    - Replace the XXXXXX with the deploymentID provided in the environment details page
    - Replace **your personal github account name** with your personal github account that you are using to perform the lab.